MaP: A Unified Framework for Reliable Evaluation of Pre-training Dynamics: Method

 The performance of a single checkpoint $\theta_t$ is thus a noisy representation of the performance of $\theta_t^*$.
 If we assume the noise vectors from recent, nearby checkpoints $\{\epsilon_{T-N+1}, \dots, \epsilon_T\}$ are approximately independent, we can analyze the effect of averaging.
 The merged model $\hat{\theta}_T$ is:

-\(\frac{1}{N} \sum_{i=0}^{N-1} \theta_{T-i}^* \) approximates the ideal model obtained by applying learning rate annealing along the ideal training trajectory~\citep{wsm}.
+\(\frac{1}{N} \sum_{i=0}^{N-1} \theta_{T-i}^* \) approximates the ideal model obtained by applying learning rate annealing along the ideal training trajectory~\cite{deepseekv3,wsm}.
 If $\text{Var}(\epsilon_t) = \Sigma$, then the variance of the averaged noise is:

 Thus, checkpoint merging reduces the variance of the parameter noise by a factor of $N$.
 The resulting model $\hat{\theta}_T$ is a statistically more stable estimate of the ideal model $\theta_T^*$, providing a significantly more reliable basis for evaluation.
+A more detailed discussion on the impact of gradient correlation and the validity of this approximation are provided in Appendix~\ref{app:variance_analysis}.